Henry C. Bourne Jr.

-Henry Clark Bourne Jr. (December 31, 1921 – March 25, 2010) was an electrical engineer, administrator and faculty member at the Georgia Institute of Technology from 1981 until 1993.
+Henry Clark Bourne Jr. (December 31, 1921 – March 25, 2010) was an American electrical engineer, administrator and faculty member at the Georgia Institute of Technology from 1981 until 1993.
 He was initially recruited by Georgia Tech president Joseph M. Pettit to be Georgia Tech's vice president of academic affairs; Bourne focused on faculty recruitment.
 Bourne would later serve as Georgia Tech's interim president after Pettit died of cancer in 1986.

 He established, and is the namesake for, the Margaret T. and Henry C. Bourne Jr. Chair in Poetry, first held by Thomas Lux, and now held by Ilya Kaminsky.

 Early life and education

 Born in Tarboro, North Carolina, Bourne graduated from Virginia Episcopal School in 1940.
 He earned a bachelor's degree in 1944, a Master's in 1948, and a Ph.D. in 1952, all from the Massachusetts Institute of Technology and in electrical engineering.
 His education was put on hold during World War II, when he served in the Army Corps of Engineers from 1943 to 1946.
 While at MIT, he was a member of Delta Tau Delta.